RULES & REGULATIONS OF THE ARSCLASSICA INTERNATIONAL COMPETITION SENIOR

 ArsClassica reserves the right not to assign the main Prize or one of the Prizes or to postpone the date of the Competition, if the quality standards of the candidates are not met.

-Participants of ArsClassica International Competition transfer free of charge to Associazione ArsClassica their property rights of the artistic performances audio and video recorded as part of the Prize of the competition and the Gala Concert, in the context of:
+Participants of ArsClassica International Competition transfer free of charge and without time limits to Associazione ArsClassica their property rights of the artistic performances audio and video recorded as part of the Prize of the competition and the Gala Concert, in the context of:

 online streaming and sharing